besmera/besmera.github.io/src/F21-CSCI355/1-SQLPart1.md

 SELECT SLEEP(1);

-INSERT INTO Tweet (text, user) SELECT "If I had to name my greatest strength, I guess it would be my humility.
-Greatest weakness, it’s possible that I’m a little too awesome.", id FROM User where name = "Barack Obama";
+INSERT INTO Tweet (text, user) SELECT "Tesla stock price is too high imo", id FROM User where name = "Elon Musk";

+SELECT SLEEP(1);

+INSERT INTO Tweet (text, user) SELECT "I am selling almost all physical possessions.
+Will own no house.", id FROM User where name = "Elon Musk";

 SELECT SLEEP(1);